 The book you are a contributor to will be published by T.M.C.
 Asser Press.
 For the production, marketing, sales and distribution of its English-language publications, T.M.C.
 Asser Press works with Springer-Verlag (Heidelberg, Dordrecht, New York).
-Via Springer you will benefit from having your chapter(s) sold both in the conventional hardcopy format as well as in an electronic format (as (a) chapter(s) of an e-book).
-This innovative approach places certain demands upon the preparation and submission of your contribution, as a seamless transformation to various formats, such as an e-book, requires special and consistent structures.
+Via this partnership you will benefit from having your chapter(s) sold both in the conventional hardcopy format as well as in an electronic format (both as a complete e-book or as individual chapters).

+This innovative approach places certain demands upon the preparation and submission of your contribution, as a seamless transformation within the automated system employed by Springer to various formats, such as an e-book, requires special and consistent structures.